 Don’t Delete It

 Removing a negative review after it’s already been posted can do more harm than good.
 Doing this will only irritate the already dissatisfied customer even more, and will make readers think you don’t care enough to listen to what they have to say.
-This is also why business directories like Yelp, Google Places, and Angie’s List don’t let you delete a review unless it violates their guidelines.
+This is also why business directories like Yelp, Google My Business, and Angie’s List don’t let you delete a review unless it violates their guidelines.

 Respond Properly, Promptly, and Consistently